Course Description

 The Crow Pass Crossing is divided into two virtually equidistant halves — but they are very different in character.

-Shortly before the pass, runners will may see the Crow Pass Cabin on their left managed by the Chugach National Forest; the cabin and outhouse are off-limits for racers!
+Shortly before the Pass, runners will may see the Crow Pass Cabin on their left managed by the Chugach National Forest; the cabin and its outhouse is off-limits for racers.
 In some years, runners will encounter considerable snow en route to the pass.

-In 2021, a public outhouse was installed in this area near the trail that racers can use.
+In 2021, a public outhouse was installed in this area near the trail; racers may use that if necessary!

 This four-minute video about fording the river is geared toward hikers but has valuable information about how to cross.